piusmwilson/piusmwilson/README.md

 - Theory of Constraits
 - Systems thinking
 - Systems One: An Introduction to Systems Thinking by Draper L. Jr. Kauffman.
-- The Making of a Manager: What to Do When Everyone Looks to You by Julie Zhuo

 ## CURRENTLY READING